-What is the common thread among these issues?
-First, a significant safety culture change at the senior level is necessary for most organizations to overcome these "organizational barriers" successfully!
-Second, these barriers cannot be overcome by other organizational levels or functions without the timely and continual influence of senior management!
+What is the common thread among these "organizational issues?"
+First, a significant safety culture change is necessary for most organizations to overcome these organizational issues successfully!
+Second, all roads lead to senior management; these barriers cannot be overcome by other organizational levels or functions!